-The host laboratory will be responsible for procuring, installing, commissioning and deploying new systems.
-A deployment schedule will be communicated to the LQCD Program Office, where it will be tracked to completion.
+Once an acceptable solution is identified, the host laboratory initiates the procurement process, which typically begins with the preparation and execution of a Request for Proposals (RFP).
+The host laboratory is responsible for procuring, installing, commissioning and deploying new systems.
+A deployment schedule is created and communicated to the LQCD Program Office, where it is tracked to completion.